 Information on petition requirements for 2020 can be found here.
 The deadline for judicial candidates to submit petitions is noon on March 23, 2020.
 The deadline for all other candidates is noon on May 11, 2020.
 The qualifying fee is waived if you qualify by petition.
-More information about petitions can be found on our Campaign Guidelines page.
 The State of Florida provides a Candidate Petition Handbook for additional reference.
 When collecting petitions, you must use the Florida Division of Elections Candidate Petition Form.

 Candidate petitions should be dropped off at the Robert L. Gilder Elections Service Center or the Fred B. Karl County Center.

 Candidate and Treasurer Handbook

 If you would like to designate poll watchers for an election, you must complete the Poll Watcher Designation Form (DS-DE 125) and return it via email (to email@example.com), mail or in person, so that it is in our office by the deadline.
 The deadlines for Poll Watcher designations for the Presidential Preference Primary are due by noon on the following dates:

 - Early Voting Designations - February 17, 2020